Jimi Hendrix’s 1960s Fender Stratocaster (Tortoiseshell Pickguard)

 The Unusual Specs

-What’s unusual about the guitar is the combination of the specs.
-While there have been a good number of white Strats in the early 60s, there were very few shipped with tortoiseshell pickguard.
-Nowadays, these guitars are an extreme rarity.
-Even disregarding the unique pickguard, the year 1964, which is probably when Jimi’s guitar was made, is the year that many consider having produced the best Stratocasters.
-According to Reverb’s price guide, a regular Olympic white 1964 Stratocaster is valued between $14,000 and $19,000.
-Of course, Jimi paid a fraction of that when he bought the guitar, presumably in 1967.
+What’s unusual about this guitar is the combination of its specs.
+While there were a good number of white Stratocasters produced in the early ’60s, very few were shipped with a tortoiseshell pickguard.
+Today, guitars with this combination are extremely rare.
+Even without considering the unique pickguard, 1964, when Jimi’s guitar was likely made, is widely regarded as one of the best years for Stratocasters.
+According to Reverb’s price guide, a regular Olympic White 1964 Stratocaster is valued between $14,000 and $19,000.
+Of course, Jimi paid only a fraction of that when he purchased the guitar, presumably in 1967.

-So, if the guitar was stock and the pickguard was not installed after the fact, it was an extremely rare piece, which probably wouldn’t be that hard to track down if it ever resurfaced.
+If the guitar was indeed stock, and the pickguard wasn’t added later, it would have been an exceptionally rare piece—one that wouldn’t be too hard to track down if it ever resurfaced.

 Jimi Hendrix at the Saville Theater on October 8, 1967